Tonio, a baritone, is one of the clowns in Ruggero Leoncavallo’s opera Pagliacci.

 -You will pay!
 You bastard! (literary: You bandit!)

-The opera video above is of a performance at the Lviv Opera and Ballet Theatre in Ukraine on April 17, 2010.
+The video above is of a performance at the Lviv Opera and Ballet Theatre in Ukraine on April 17, 2010.
 Nedda is Veronika Kolomishcheva, Tonio is Stepan Tarasovych, conducted by Myron Yusypovych.
 The scene is described below.

 Tonio approaches Nedda as she is singing.
 He professes his lust for her and attempts to seduce her.
 Nedda tries to put him off, loses patience, strikes him with a whip and openly rejects him.
 Tonio threatens revenge.